KRITHIKA-S-797/CodeAlpha_CGPA_Calculator/README.md

-Here is a ready-to-use README.md for your cgpa_calculator.cpp file.
+   `Here is a ready-to-use README.md for your cgpa_calculator.cpp file.
 ​
 ​

 text
 # CGPA Calculator (C++)

-A simple **console** application in C++ that calculates a student's Cumulative Grade Point Average (CGPA) based on subject grades and their corresponding credits. [file:21][web:6]
+A simple **console** application in C++ that calculates a student's Cumulative Grade Point Average (CGPA) based on subject grades and their corresponding credits.

 ## Features

-- Accepts the number of subjects from the user. [file:21]
+- Accepts the number of subjects from the user.
 - Takes grade and credit for each subject as input.
-- Calculates total grade points and total credits. [file:21]
+- Calculates total grade points and total credits.
 - Computes and displays the final CGPA.
-- Prints each subject’s grade and credit details along with a final congratulatory message. [file:21]
+- Prints each subject’s grade and credit details along with a final congratulatory message.

 ## How It Works